chmouel/chmouphotos/README.md

 [GodoFreddo](https://godofredo.ninja) and didn't need a lot of the fancy editing features from Ghost, since I just need only a few metadatas.

-The picutres are stored in a sqlite or mysql DB, the schemas is simple see the Item structure in [photos/data.go](./photos/data.go) for the structure.
+The pictures are stored in a sqlite or mysql DB, the schemas is simple see the Item structure in [photos/data.go](./photos/data.go) for the structure.

 It takes it and serves the pages via a custom golang server.